jasonwhite/holyhashmap/README.md

    [`HashMap`](https://doc.rust-lang.org/std/collections/struct.HashMap.html).
  * Inserting a key-value pair gives back an index to refer back to it.
 Using the index bypasses the need to compute the hash of the key.
- * Removing a key-value pair frees up the index that it was using it.
+ * Removing a key-value pair frees up the index that was using it.
 A future insertion will reuse the index.
 Thus, indices are not compact after a removal.